emilyJLin95/linode-workshop/README.md

 * We will send out a reminder to unsubscribe from Linode so that you won't be charged

 ## :rocket: Setup Root Server
-1. When logged into your account, click on the 1st "Linode 1024" standard instances
+1. When logged into your account, click on the 1st "Linode 1024" standard instances.
+This is just defining the amount of memory and CPU you want for your virtual machine.
 ![Linode 1024](/img/2.png)

-2. Scroll down and change your location into "Newark, NJ", then click "Add this Linode"
+2. Scroll down and change your location into "Newark, NJ", then click "Add this Linode."
+You can realistically choose any location that you want.
+Newark is the closest location to us, so when we connect to the our virtual machine we will get the fastest connection.
 ![Add this Linode](/img/3.png)

 3. Click on the Linode that is "being created" in the status column, like in this example click <b>linode3082692</b>
 ![Add this Linode](/img/4.png)

 4. You will arrive at this page
 ![Add this Linode](/img/5.png)

 5. Choose "Rebuild" above.
 This takes us to the page where we select our “Image“, which is our OS.
 For this workshop, we’ll use the Debian-based Ubuntu OS.
-Go ahead and choose “Ubuntu 16.04 LTS" under Image section, then hit "Rebuild”.
+Go ahead and choose “Ubuntu 16.04 LTS" under Image section, enter your password to access your server, then hit "Rebuild”.
+Deployment Disk Space is how much memory we want to give our virtual machine.
+Swap disk is something that old computers used when they ran out of RAM.
+When a computer runs out of RAM, it starts to store the most unused parts of the RAM into the hard-drive and treats this information stored in the hard-drive as RAM.
+However, with the insane size of RAM these days, swap disk really isn't used.
 ![Add this Linode](/img/6.png)

 6. You will see this page.
 Navigate to the `Boot` button to initiate the boot process.
 You should see your `Server Status` change from `Powered off` to `Running` once the boot process is complete.
 ![Add this Linode](/img/7.png)

 7. Choose "Remote Access" in the selection bar above, and you will see this page
 ![Add this Linode](/img/8.png)

 8. Copy the whole <code>ssh root@YOUR_IP_ADDRESS</code> line in the SSH access section